Skip to content

 PTCRB · Pillar

-PTCRB test plans define all tests required for North American cellular certification.
-They combine and extend 3GPP specifications with operator-specific requirements.
-This page lists active 2026 test plans by category and cellular generation.
+PTCRB test requirements define all tests required for North American cellular certification.
+They are anchored in 3GPP conformance specifications and the CTIA Certification OTA test plan.
+This page maps the requirement documents and the test categories by cellular generation.

-Test plans are updated approximately twice a year to integrate 3GPP release evolutions and new operator requirements.
+NAPRD03 and the test case database are updated several times a year to integrate 3GPP release evolutions and new operator requirements.

 RF Conformance tests verify the module respects 3GPP technical requirements on target bands.
 For 4G LTE, 3GPP TS 36.521 defines the complete suite: